arista-eosplus/packer-veos/VirtualBox/README.md

  * **Virtual Networks**
      If you have not configured the vboxnets described in the diagram above, you can run ```./setup-vbox.sh``` to do this for you.
+ * **VBoxBuilder will export a VM, but will NOT import/register it in VirtualBox afterwards.** Please go to the newly created folders and double click the .ovf files in order to import the VMs into VirtualBox.

 ##1.
 Install Packer